tarantool/doc/doc/reference/reference_lua/box_space/pairs.rst

             ---
             ...

-            -- Select all tuples whose key values are between 3 and 6 --
-            tarantool> for _, tuple in bands.index.year:pairs(3, {iterator = "GE"}) do if (tuple[1] > 6) then break end
+            -- Select all tuples whose primary key values are between 3 and 6 -- tarantool> for _, tuple in bands:pairs(3, {iterator = "GE"}) do if (tuple[1] > 6) then break end
                          print(tuple)
                        end